CenturyLinkCloud/bpformation/README.md

 ### Managed Blueprint Lifecycle

 Consistently manage your blueprint by recording all changes using version control and get a holistic view of your blueprint for troubleshooting.
+The authoritative definition for your blueprint now resides in a json file.

 ```
+# If you've already got a blueprint, export it first
+> bpformation blueprint export --id 1234 --file foobar.json

+# Make and record changes using standard text editors and version control
+> vi foobar.json
+> git commit -m 'version 1.3 updates, change server sizing' foobar.json

+# Apply changes on demand
+> bpformation blueprint update --file foobar.json
 ```

 ### Customize Existing Public Blueprint

+Sometimes partner or community provided blueprints are close to your needs but not perfect.
+Start with one of these and adapt it for your specific needs.

 ```
 ```